beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 This document provides a detailed guide on how to use the Local LLM Interface application.

-## 1. Main Interface
+## 1. Main Interface (Desktop App)

-The application window is composed of a header, a main content area, a status bar, and an optional logging panel.
+The application window is composed of a custom title bar, a main content area, a status bar, and an optional logging panel.

-### Header Bar
+### Custom Title Bar

-The header is always visible and contains the primary navigation and control elements:

-- **Navigation Bar**: A sleek, pill-shaped bar to switch between the main application views: "Chat", "Projects", "API Client", "Settings", and "Info".
-The active view is highlighted with a color accent.
-- **Command Palette Shortcut**: A `Cmd/Ctrl + K` hint is displayed.
-Pressing this key combination opens the command palette for quick navigation.
-- **Logs Button**: (File icon) Toggles the visibility of the logging panel at the bottom of the screen.
-- **Theme Switcher**: (Sun/Moon icon) Toggles between light and dark mode instantly.
+The desktop application features a modern, VS Code-style title bar that replaces the standard operating system window frame.
+This provides a more integrated and seamless user experience.

+- **Draggable Region**: The entire bar (except for interactive elements like buttons) can be clicked and dragged to move the window.
+- **Integrated Command Palette**: At the center is a search box.
+Clicking it opens the powerful Command Palette directly below, allowing for instant searching of chats, files, and actions.
+The `Cmd/Ctrl+K` shortcut still works as well.
+- **Navigation**: A compact set of buttons allows for quick navigation between the main views: Chat, Projects, API Client, Settings, and Info.
+- **Application Controls**: On the right side, you'll find quick-access buttons for toggling the Logs panel and switching between light/dark themes.
+- **Window Controls**: The far right of the title bar contains custom-styled buttons for minimizing, maximizing/restoring, and closing the application window, just like a standard title bar.

+*(Note: When run in a web browser, the application will display a simpler, standard header bar inside the browser tab.)*

-### Status Bar (Desktop App Only)
+### Status Bar

 At the very bottom of the window, the status bar provides real-time feedback on the application's health and context:
 - **Left Side (Context)**: Shows the current LLM provider (e.g., Ollama), connection status, active model, and active project context for the current chat.